“Always intelligent and provocative, as well as disciplined and civil. A stimulating way to spend an evening.”

 Margaret Hoover is a CNN political contributor and the bestselling author of the book, American Individualism: How aNew Generation of Conservatives Can Save the Republican Party, published by Crown Forum in July 2011.
 She is also president of the American Unity Fund, an organization that marshals GOP financial and political support to pass marriage and other LGBT rights at the state and federal level.
 Hoover is a veteran of the Bush Administration White House, two presidential campaigns, and a former staffer on Capitol Hill.

-Sara Just is the Deputy Washington Bureau Chief for ABC News, where she manages daily coverage for ABC News’ biggest bureau.
+Sara Just is the executive producer of PBS NewsHour and the senior vice president of WETA.
+Up until August 2014, she was the deputy Washington bureau chief for ABC News, where she managed daily coverage for ABC News’ biggest bureau.
 A veteran television and digital producer, she spent 17 years at ABC’s Nightline and also supervised online political content for ABCNews.com through three election cycles.
 She was twice named a Webby Official Honoree for her digital content production and for her television work, she has won nine Emmy Awards, two duPont Silver Batons, two Peabody Awards and an RFK Journalism award.

 Larissa MacFarquhar has been a staff writer at The New Yorker since 1998.
 Before joining The New Yorker, MacFarquhar was a senior editor at Lingua Franca and an advisory editor at The Paris Review.
 Her subjects have included Barack Obama, Paul Krugman, Richard Posner, Noam Chomsky, as well as organ donation, aided by an Intelligence Squared U.S. debate on the human organ market.
 She is currently working on a related book about extreme morality, due out from Penguin in 2015.